Chirp mass: Mass-redshift degeneracy

 where $z$ is the redshift.
 This redshifted chirp mass is larger than the source chirp mass, and can only be converted to a source chirp mass by finding the redshift $z$.

 This is usually resolved by using the observed amplitude to find the chirp mass divided by distance, and solving both equations using Hubble's law to compute the relationship between distance and redshift.

 Xian Chen has pointed out that this assumes non-cosmological redshifts (peculiar velocity and gravitational redshift) are negligible, and questions this assumption.
 If a binary pair of stellar-mass black holes merge while closely orbiting a supermassive black hole (an extreme mass ratio inspiral), the observed gravitational wave would experience significant gravitational and doppler redshift, leading to a falsely low redshift estimate, and therefore a falsely high mass.
 He suggests that there are plausible reasons to suspect that the SMBH's accretion disc and tidal forces would enhance the merger rate of black hole binaries near it, and the consequent falsely high mass estimates would explain the unexpectedly large masses of observed black hole mergers.
-(The question would be best resolved by a lower-frequency gravitational wave detector such as LISA which could observe the EMRI waveform.)
+(The question would be best resolved by a lower-frequency gravitational wave detector such as LISA which could observe the extreme mass ratio inspiral waveform.)